 And the food was tasty, too.
 Those interested in fine dining will want to make a reservation at Restaurant Finstua, located in a wing of the building, but the majority of the space is dedicated to the casual Cafe Seterstua, which offers a great selection, cafeteria-style.
-Along with the typical open-faced sandwiches featuring shrimp, salmon, and ham, a host of Norwegian traditional dishes can be had, such as moose burgers, meatballs with creamed cabbage, and pinnekjøtt (pronounced “pinochet,” like the Chilean dictator, which should have been my first clue).
+Along with the typical open-faced sandwiches featuring shrimp, salmon, and ham, a host of Norwegian traditional dishes can be had, such as moose burgers, meatballs with creamed cabbage, and pinnekjøtt (pronounced “pinoshet,” like the name of Chile’s erstwhile dictator, which should have been my first clue).

 This last dish is made from mutton or lamb that has been salted, smoked, dried, and then reconstituted.
 Despite being told that it’s an acquired taste even many Norwegians can’t stomach, I wanted to give it a shot, since I like to try traditional foods as much as possible.
 So I took a single forkful … and the best that I can say is that if you love mutton jerky, you’ll love this.
 I quickly followed up with the yummy meatballs and cabbage, and a slice of apple cake as enormous and delicious as advertised, and went home satisfied, happy, and ready for a nap.